✨ NewRetirement is now Boldin, your financial confidence platform

 It is important to document all of your income sources and when each will start and end.
 Possible income sources include:

-You want to look at a variety of analyses in your Insights Library, including:
+The Boldin Retirement Planner provides a variety of analyses in your Insights Library, including:

 Being able to cover your known expenses is a huge step toward the future you want, but your plan isn’t done yet.
 Now you’ll want to take steps to control for risks to your plan.

 From inflation and stock market crashes to personal health crises and natural disasters, there is a lot that can go wrong.
-Your savings and income could go down and expenses could could go up.
+Your savings and income could go down and expenses could go up.

-Most importantly, explore key risks that may impact your security.
+Want more?
 Review 21 things that could go wrong and what to do about them.

 Finally, you can optimize your plan to maximize your security, wealth, or spending.